-The simplest use case for P-Charge-Info is an enterprise environment where each SIP endpoint has a direct number that is passed by the enterprise SIP proxy across to a SIP proxy at a SIP service provider who provides PSTN connectivity.
+The simplest use case for P-Charge-Info is an enterprise environment where each SIP endpoint has a direct number that is passed by the enterprise SIP proxy across to a SIP proxy at a SIP service provider who provides connectivity to the Public Switched Telephone Network (PSTN).
 Rather than cause the SIP service provider to have to track each individual direct number for billing purposes, the enterprise SIP proxy sends in the P-Charge-Info header field a single billing identifier that the SIP service provider uses for billing purposes.